xelfia/Virtueld/manual.md

 |`Training`|Start `Training` mode.
 Each `Life` will regenerate over time.
 There is no end of the round.
 A round reset operation is available.|

 > Depending on versions, game modes may change the content or increase/decrease.

-# `Protocol (Enable to start from URL)`

-## Overview

-* If you enable this feature, you can launch Virtueld on your Windows from the link `▶️Virtueld` on the page https://xelfia.github.io/Virtueld/.

-## `Bind Protocol`

-1. Press `Bind` to open `Bind Protocol` screen.
-> * If you already have some settings, you will see `Bind Protocol (overwrite)`.
-> * If you want to register Virtueld of different folder📁 (or version), please follow the activation procedure again.

-2. Press `OK` to start to enable.
-> * Usually, there is security confirmation by Windows.

-3. Launch the secondary game app with white screen and close it shortly.
-4. If `Succeeded` is displayed in the primary Virtueld game app, it has been successfully enabled.

-## `Unbind Protocol`

-* When already registered something:
-  * ➡ Press `Unbind` to open `Unbind Protocol` screen.
-It is the same way as `Bind Protocol`.
-> Please use especially when you want to disable (remove).

-* When not registered anything:
-  * ➡ Press `Unbind` to will display `Protocol Not Found`.

 # `⚙Settings`